 Screen printing; simple stencils and inks

-Though still often used today by many artists, particularly those looking for a more organic and hand-made feel to their art prints, silk screen printing was first created over a thousand years ago in China; it is quite unusual amongst printing techniques for not using any kind of printing plate or stone.
+Though still often used today by many contemporary artists, particularly those looking for a more organic and hand-made feel to their art prints, silk screen printing was first created over a thousand years ago in China.
+It is quite unusual amongst printing techniques for not using any kind of printing plate or stone.

 Screen prints are created using stencils, which can be made as simply as cutting an image into a piece of card.
 This stencil is then laid against the paper or fabric, a fine mesh screen is placed on top of it, and the ink is spread across the screen with a tool similar to a squeegee, creating the art print.
-Often used by pop art artists including Warhol and Lichtenstein, the method has continued to evolve with technology, such as exposing a light sensitive emulsion to a negative print; this allows highly detailed and photo-accurate creation of stencils often used in products such as clothing and merchandise.
+Often used by pop art artists including Warhol and Lichtenstein, the method has continued to evolve with technology.
+Contemporary printers use techniques like exposing a light sensitive emulsion to a negative print; this allows highly detailed and photo-accurate creation of stencils often used in products such as clothing and merchandise.

 Etching; acid burning an image into a plate